jwaldrep/mystery-word/help-draft.md

 * The test files provided are designed for use either with nose or py.test, and as of the time of this writing all tests pass with 82% coverage on demon_words.py
 * A debug mode is provided with several verbose print statements at key points in the code.
 This mode is activated with a command line argument like so:
     * ```python3 demon_words.py debug```
+* The word list is based on `/usr/share/dict/words`, included with the stock Mac OS X Operating System
+* Hard/Evil mode is based on the concept/algorithm described [here] as well as MIT's 6.00.1x course. (http://nifty.stanford.edu/2011/schwarz-evil-hangman/)

+##Future Features:
+* Offer to open web link definition of the Mystery Word
+* More evil algorithm, especially for word list length of 2
+* Option to use custom word dictionary
+* Enhanced debug display
+* Simple words version (1000 common english words)
+* Hard/Harder modes using smaller/full size starting word lists
+* Web or GUI interface
+* Quick play mode for enhanced testing
+* Refactor classes, and possibly make a UI class/module
+* Better test coverage
+* Options for alternate dictionaries on different operating systems
+* Python 2 compatibility

 ##API
 Help on DemonWord in module demon_words object: